Pillar box: Penfolds

 Queen Victoria coat of arms details from Penfold at the former Neyland railway station, Wales.

 The most famous of the early designs is that named after the architect who designed it, John Penfold.
 Penfold boxes come in three sizes and altogether there are nine different types.
 They are very widespread, with the biggest accumulations in London and Cheltenham.
 Others are spread across England, Ireland, India (including locally made copies), British Guyana, Australia and New Zealand.
 An export order from the postal service of the Republic of Uruguay resulted in nine boxes of the Penfold design being exported there in 1879, of which six are believed extant, including one in the philatelic department of the central Post Office in Montevideo.
 In 1993 the Correo Uruguayo commemorated Penfold post boxes with a set of stamps of various denominations.

 There are no original Penfolds in Scotland, but 1989-built replicas have been erected in these areas, as well as other deserving sites where they are suitable.
 The first replica Penfold was erected at Tower Bridge, in London, on the south embankment and carries a commemorative plaque.
-Genuine Penfolds can be seen at the British Postal Museum & Archive Museum Store in Debden, Essex, The Farm Museum in Normanby by Scunthorpe, the National Railway Museum at York, Beamish Open Air Museum, the Black Country Museum, Crich National Tramway Museum, Oakham Treasures, near Bristol (see link below), Carshalton Beeches in Surrey, The Isle of Wight Postal Museum near Newport, Isle of Wight, Milestones Living History Museum in Basingstoke and outside the Town Hall in Chester.
+Genuine Penfolds can be seen at the British Postal Museum & Archive Museum Store in Debden, Essex, The Farm Museum in Normanby by Scunthorpe, the National Railway Museum at York, Beamish, Meyrick Road and Grove Road (East Cliff), Bournemouth, Open Air Museum, the Black Country Museum, Crich National Tramway Museum, Oakham Treasures, near Bristol (see link below), Carshalton Beeches in Surrey, The Isle of Wight Postal Museum near Newport, Isle of Wight, Milestones Living History Museum in Basingstoke and outside the Town Hall in Chester.
 A rare large capacity original Penfold is in public use at the Pavilion Gardens in Buxton Derbyshire.
 The Severn Valley Railway, Blists Hill Victorian Town and the Talyllyn Railway have replica Penfolds.
 Penfolds, which are distinguished by their hexagonal construction and acanthus bud surmounting the cap, were originally exclusively city-based, but have now been installed rural areas as well.
 About 300 were made, of which 150 survive.
 Nearly 100 replicas, made at the end of the 1980s, have also been installed.